 By climate change our coffee beans find themselves threatened –

-The heat’s oppressive, and there’s no drying season.
+The heat’s too oppressive; there’s no drying season.

-Thank God for our new technology, for our innovations –
+Thank God for new technology, for our innovations –

-Our flavors metagrobolizing, with messes left to mourn.
+My flavors metagrobolize, with messes left to mourn.

-Our science and our planning were to control imperfect fate,
+Our science and our planning to control imperfect fate . . .

 (An oxymoron worth recognizing before it’s too late?)

 If your leaps, however magical, keep dumping you on your face,

 Facades, leaping and magic might lose some of their taste.

-And careful readers might my wisdom call into question,
+And careful readers might my wisdom call in question,

 And thus stumble quite precisely upon my suggestion.

 — Poem and still life by William Eaton

 § In response to: The race to save coffee: America’s favorite beverage is under attack from climate change and other woes.
 Science may offer a solution.”
 By Caitlin Dewey, The Washington Post, October 19, 2017.
 From the story: